 Sheet Vinyl Flooring

-Sheet flooring is very easy to clean.
-Stains and grease on your sheet vinyl will not stick due to the wear layer on the sheet.
-This means you can wipe stains off the sheets with ease.
-You can also use cleaning liquid on sheet vinyl since the sheets are waterproof.
-So if you need to dissolve a stain first, you can do so with sheet vinyl.
+Vinyl sheet is easy to clean because stain and grease won’t stick due to the wear layer on the floor.
+This means you can wipe stains off the sheet with ease.
+Also, you can use cleaning liquid products since the sheet is waterproof.

 How well does the flooring withstand wear and tear?

 Vinyl planks have a thick wear layer that makes the floor durable.
 Since the planks are sturdy, they can be coated with multiple coats of urethane compounds to serve as the wear layer.
 For instance, luxury vinyl planks can have a wear layer thickness of up to 40 mils, making the flooring durable.